RubyMoney/money/README.md

 ## Ruby on Rails

+To integrate money in a rails application use [money-rails](http://github.com/RubyMoney/money-rails) gem or follow the instructions below.

 Use the `composed_of` helper to let Active Record deal with embedding the money object in your models.
 The following example requires 2 columns: